 - Low birth weight

-- It is diagnosed when the weight is below 2.5 grams.
+- diagnosed when the weight of the baby is less than 5lb 8oz.

 FAQs from users

 Is a preterm birth more likely with twins?